TomasDmArg/TomasDmArg/README.md

 ## Hi!, I'm Tomas Di Mauro 👋

+Building ChatterPay, making DeFi as easy to use as sending a text message

 Full stack developer, UI/UX at FinGurú.
-Consultant at Invicta Blockchain Ventures
+Consultant at Invicta Ventures

+Achievements:

+Winner team (1 of 6) - Ethereum Uruguay 2024 w/ ChatterPay.
+Grants from The Graph, ICP and Scroll.

 1st place - The Level Up Hackathon by Ethereum Argentina 2024, ChatterPay - Keystore track, General.
 API3 Grant.
 Most-voted team on quadratic funding.